-The camera can be configured so power turns off when the [E] (PLAY) button is pressed (page 176) or whenever the monitor screen is returned to its normal position (page 176).
+The camera can be configured so power turns off when [F] (PLAY) is pressed (page 176).

 Holding the Camera Correctly

 Your images will not come out clearly if you move the camera when you press the shutter button.
 When pressing the shutter button, be sure to hold the camera as shown in the illustration, and keep it still by pressing your arms firmly against your sides as you shoot.
 Holding the camera still, carefully press the shutter button and take care to avoid all movement as the shutter releases and for a few moments after it releases.
 This is especially important when available lighting is low, which slows down the shutter speed.